An Outdoor Learning Environment that Promotes Quiet Reflection

 We made a special wooden bench for the children and school families to sit and enjoy the garden and remember Rhys - ‘Rhys’ Bench’ features blue and white backing and is engraved with Everton F.C. logos as he loved playing football and was a dedicated Everton supporter.

 When Broad Square Primary officially opened the Memorial Garden, Mrs Corbett explained to the children that they had chosen the red and blue surfacing feature theme throughout the garden to show that it’s a space for everyone - that it’s about everyone coming together - and she wanted the children to understand and know that even though they may all believe in different things and support different things and have different ideas, they all belong and they’re all very much a team living and working together in harmony at Broad Square Primary.

 Are you thinking about new playground and outdoor learning options for your school?
 We can help you.
-You can find out more about our work with schools and nurseries, and view our full range of outdoor learning, play and sports products Here.
+You can find out more about our work with schools and nurseries, and view our full range of outdoor learning, play and sports products on our website.

 Please do Contact Us to arrange a free, no-obligation consultation.
-Alternatively, you can view all of the excellent playground projects completed for primary schools and nurseries across Liverpool on our dedicated Liverpool Playground Projects Page Here.
+Alternatively, you can view all of the excellent playground projects completed for primary schools and nurseries across Liverpool on our dedicated Liverpool Playground Projects Page.